Jonghan-park/redux-crud-project/README.md

 # Purpose

-To get used to Redux, I tried to implement redux for the contact app has CRUD functions.
+To get used to Redux, I tried to implement redux for the contact app that has CRUD functions.

 # Environment